ham-81/RecommendationSystem/ml_recsys/README.md

 # Reel Recommendation System (DSSM + FAISS)

-This project implements a video recommendation system using the MicroLens - 100k dataset.
+This project implements a video recommendation system using the MicroLens-100k dataset.

 ## Features